Garmin Forerunner 245 vs. Vivoactive 4: Which Should You Pick?

-If you want a watch with better battery life, more training metrics, faster GPS, and specific trail running features, go with the Forerunner 245
+If you want a watch with better battery life, more training metrics, faster GPS, and Audio Prompts, go with the Forerunner 245.

 If you want a watch that feels more like a smartwatch (touchscreen, fewer buttons), tracks stairs climbed, gives more accurate elevation stats, and tracks golfing specifically, go with the Vivoactive 4.

 In my previous post on the Garmin Forerunner 235 and Vivoactive 3 (Music), I ultimately went with the Vivoactive 3 Music, which is what I still have today.
 If I were to keep either of these new watches, I would actually go with the Forerunner 245 (Music).